 The 25th anniversary edition is the one you want – full remaster and seven bonus tracks, some from EPs and compilations, others never heard before.
 Two of them are yet-more takes of “Ashes To Ashes”, for those of you interested in the early evolution of this project in terms of what made it in and what was rejected.
 The other two are remixes – interlude track “The Sentinel” gets drawn out to three times it’s original length by Blackhouse, whilst allied Norwegians Technomancer provide a modernised but respectful take on “Backdraft”, bringing in their own sounds without killing the spirit of the original.

-Apop’s next release was the Deep Red single in 1994 – the throbbing bassline and vocal snarl aren’t that far removed from the more club-oriented tracks on the last album (indeed they reprised “Backdraft” as a B-side), though a richer, more developed production style shows an increasing maturity of sound.
+Apop’s next release was the Deep Red single in 1994 – the throbbing bassline and vocal snarl aren’t that far removed from the more club-friendly tracks on the last album (indeed they reprised “Backdraft” as a B-side), though with richer, more developed production style.
 There’s another new track in the form of Electronic Warfare, a no-holds-barred blast though up-tempo rhythms and shouted lyrics, but despite many variations on it’s core theme, it’s not an ‘stayer’ when measured alongside their other output of the time.

 More significant was Non-Stop Violence the following year, the intense catchy synth groove bearing a strong anti-war message, particularly in terms of it’s media portrayal.
 It refers to both the conflicts in the former Yugoslavia (then still a significant news item) and Stefan’s own battle with the Norwegian authorities over the issue of forced military service, adding real meaning to that already memorable “Catch Me If You Can” chorus.
 Extras include a live version of “Burnin’ Heretic” (like the studio version with some extra guitar) and “Near (Banilla Dream Version)”, a track that gives a fairly substantial clue to what awaits us on the next full-length album.